Sjord/funcgrep/README.md

 * Unicode BOMs will trigger the error "line 1:0 token recognition error at: ''".
 * Preprocessor directives (e.g. `#region`) are currently not supported.
-* Only one file at a time is supported.

 ## Model